How did conversational agents come into existence?

 20th Century Chatbots

 6 years later, psychiatrist Kenneth Colby released PARRY.
-Where ELIZA acted as a psychotherapist, PARRY played the role of a patient suffering from paranoid schizophrenia.
+ELIZA acted as a psychotherapist, PARRY, however, played the role of a patient suffering from paranoid schizophrenia.
 Colby essentially considered his creation to be,”ELIZA with attitude”.
-In a variation of the Turing Test, with PARRY embodying a conversational strategy, only about 48% of psychiatrists were able to differentiate between PARRY and an actual paranoid person.
+In a variation of the Turing Test, PARRY shocked its testers.
+Only about 48% of psychiatrists were able to differentiate between PARRY and an actual paranoid person.

 The following year, in January 1973, Vint Cerf decided to bring them head to head.
-In a ‘computadora e computadora’ situation, with ELIZA at MIT and PARRY at Stanford University, Vint used ARPANET to make ELIZA give PARRY a psychotherapy session.
+Vint created a ‘computadora e computadora’ situation.
+With ELIZA at MIT and PARRY at Stanford University, he used ARPANET to make ELIZA give PARRY a psychotherapy session.
 This conversation was one of the first milestones in the history of chatbots.

 In 1992, Dr. Sbaitso was created for MS-Dos.
-It had a fully voice-operated chat program and was developed to showcase its ability to generate a synthesized voice with sound cards.
-Dr. Sbaitso simulated a conversation with a psychologist and since most of the questions it asked were ‘Why do you feel that way?’, it avoided more complicated interactions.
+It had a fully voice-operated chat program.
+Dr. Sbaitso was developed to showcase its ability to generate a synthesized voice with sound cards.
+It simulated a conversation with a psychologist.
+Since most of the questions it asked were ‘Why do you feel that way?’, it avoided more complicated interactions.

-A.L.I.C.E (Artificial Linguistic Internet Computer Entity) uses heuristic pattern matching to have conversations with humans.
-It managed to have more human-sounding conversations because it made use of Artificial Intelligence Markup Language (AIML), which let it give more sophisticated responses.
+A.L.I.C.E.
+(Artificial Linguistic Internet Computer Entity) uses heuristic pattern matching to have conversations with humans.
+It managed to have more human-sounding conversations.
+This was because it made use of Artificial Intelligence Markup Language (AIML), which let it give more sophisticated responses.
 Developed in 1995, it served as Spike Jones’ muse for his critically acclaimed film ‘Her’.
-In spite of the fact that it wasn’t able to pass the Turing Test, it was considered to be the most advanced bot of its time and holds a lot of significance in the history of chatbots.
+It wasn’t able to pass the Turing Test.
+But, A.L.I.C.E. was still the most advanced bot of its time and holds a lot of significance in the history of chatbots.

 21st Century Chatbots.

 The advent of the new millennium ushered in a lot of exciting, new chatbots.
-Evolving from pattern recognition technologies, these chatbots began to showcase machine learning and other advanced algorithms, which allowed them to learn from their interactions with humans.
-The history of chatbots took a whole new turn with these 21st-century conversational agents beginning to display a new kind of intelligence.
+Evolving from pattern recognition technologies, these chatbots began to showcase machine learning and other advanced algorithms.
+Due to this, they were able to learn from their interactions with humans.
+The history of chatbots took a whole new turn with conversational agents beginning to display a new kind of intelligence.

 2001 brought Smarterchild to the world.
-Residing in the AOL IM and MSN Messenger list of millions of people, it could do anything from holding a conversation to giving you stock quotes and sports scores.
-This helpful bot was considered to be the predecessor to all of the widely available virtual assistants that we know and love.
+Smarterchild resided in the AOL IM and MSN Messenger lists of millions of people.
+It could do anything from holding a conversation to giving you stock quotes and sports scores.
+Because of these capabilities, this helpful bot was the predecessor to all of the widely available virtual assistants that we know and love.

 5 years later, IBM came up with a chatbot that would compete on the TV show ‘Jeopardy!’.
-WATSON even ended up beating a couple of the show’s former champions, demonstrating the power and potential that conversational agents hold.
+WATSON even ended up beating a couple of the show’s former champions.
+It demonstrated the power and potential that conversational agents hold.

-The last decade gave us personal assistants like Siri and Google Now, giving the world chatbots that could perform tasks on behalf of their human users.
+The last decade gave us personal assistants like Siri and Google Now.
+The world got chatbots that could perform tasks on behalf of their human users.
 From placing calls to setting reminders, even looking up the web, personal assistant chatbots can do it all.
 Amazon released Alexa in 2015.
 Integrated into their Echo devices, Alexa holds voice interaction capabilities allowing it to perform tasks when prompted by voice commands.
-However, since Alexa’s voice capabilities are far from perfect, we at Engati provide our very own voice integrated chatbots with higher reliability.
+However, Alexa’s voice capabilities are far from perfect.
+Keeping that in mind, we at Engati provide our very own voice integrated chatbots with higher reliability.

-Over the past few years, we’ve seen organizations utilize chatbots for purposes ranging from customer service, all the way to healthcare, travel advice, and even e-commerce transactions, they’re doing it all.
+Over the past few years, we’ve seen organizations utilize chatbots for all sorts of purposes.
+From customer service, all the way to healthcare, travel advice, and even e-commerce transactions, they’re doing it all.

-The history of chatbots cannot be narrated without attempting to predict how it could tie into the future.
+We cannot narrate the history of chatbots without attempting to predict how it could tie into the future.
 Here’s our take on it.

 The future of chatbots lies heavily in Conversational AI (Conversational Artificial Intelligence).
-Users are interested in bots that can understand their questions and commands based on previous interactions that they engaged in.
-Millennials and Gen Z are becoming more socially conscious and with Gen Z dealing with more mental health, body image and loneliness issues than all the other age groups so far, users would like to have chatbots that can gauge their emotional state based on conversational context and respond in an appropriate and sensitive manner.
+Now, users want bots that can understand their questions and commands based on previous interactions that they engaged in.
+Millennials and Gen Z are becoming more socially conscious.
+With Gen Z dealing with more mental health, body image and loneliness issues than all the other age groups so far, users would like to have chatbots that can gauge their emotional state based on conversational context and respond in an appropriate and sensitive manner.
 Engati’s chatbots have conversational context available for Business and Enterprise plan accounts.

 Chatbots are simplifying & streamlining processes for millions of businesses across the world today.
 With the global business scenario becoming increasingly competitive, organizations are looking to increase their efficiency as much as possible.
-Why should organizations waste their resources, especially their employees’ time and energy on answering simple and repetitive questions that could very easily be handled by a simple chatbot?
-In fact, when Oracle surveyed over 800 decision-makers from organizations spread across France, the Netherlands, South Africa and the United Kingdoms, 80% of the respondents mentioned that they either already used chatbots, or planned to do so by 2020.
-With Engati’s different plans, you can get a chatbot to help your business get ahead of the competition regardless of your budget.
+After all, why should organizations waste their resources, especially their employees’ time and energy on answering simple and repetitive questions.
+These could very easily be handled by a simple chatbot?
+In fact, Oracle surveyed over 800 decision-makers from organizations spread across France, the Netherlands, South Africa and the United Kingdoms.
+80% of the respondents said that they either already used chatbots, or planned to do so by 2020.
+With Engati’s different plans, you can get a chatbot for your business, regardless of your budget.

-Chatbots are here to stay, in fact, they’re expected to become an integral part of our lives.
-With the advances in Conversational AI and machine learning, we may soon be introduced to chatbots that have Emotional Intelligence.
-It’s clear that bots are becoming more human-like and pretty soon we may very well have chatbots that could actually pass the Turing Test that started it all.
+Chatbots are here to stay.
+In fact, they’ll become an integral part of our lives.
+In time, we may develop chatbots that have Emotional Intelligence.
+It’s clear that bots are becoming more human-like.
+Soon, we may have chatbots that could actually pass the Turing Test that started it all.

-Stick around for further updates and information on chatbots, and while you’re at it, try building your very own chatbot with help from Engati.
+Stick around for further updates and information on chatbots.
+While you’re at it, build your very own chatbot with Engati.